egeeamu/voskhod/README.md

 > ./07_voskhod_matching_and_assembling.sh

 The script writes its output in ./assembly/raw/voskhod/.
-The next validation steps requires that you move (or copy) yourself the produced fastq file to ./assembly/raw before processing.

 8- Validate and anotate the assembly (like step 4):
-When asked, select the assembly from the corresponding fastq file found at ./assembly/raw.
-The reference teanscriptome required in this step is the reference species from Ensembl to avoid circularity with the denovo inference.
+When asked, select the assembly from the corresponding fastq file found at ./assembly/raw/voskhod/ The reference teanscriptome required in this step is the reference species from Ensembl to avoid circularity with the denovo inference.

 > ./08_voskhod_validate_assembly_.sh